babylonlabs-io/covenant-emulator/covenant-signer/docs/transition-from-phase1.md

 Derived public key: 023a79b546c79d7f7c5ff20620d914b5cf7250631d12f6e26427ed9d3f98c5ccb1
 ```

 The above output displays the derived private and public keys.
+Please make note
+of your private key for the next step.

 <!-- TODO: leftover sentences.
 It's nice that there's some verification steps though.
 Wonder if we can have something in their place -->
 <!-- CHANGED: Let me know if this is ok. -->
-You can verify your key derivation was successful by checking that the public
+Additionally, you can verify your key derivation was successful by checking that
-key matches the one shown earlier in both:
+the public key matches the one shown earlier in both:
-- The `getaddressinfo` command output
+- The `getaddressinfo` command output in step 2
-- The `derive-child-key` command output
+- The `derive-child-key` command output in this step

-This verification ensures you've extracted the correct master private key from the descriptor.
+This verification ensures you've extracted the correct master private key from
+the descriptor.

 #### Step 4: Import the private key into a Cosmos Keyring

+Now that we have the derived private key, we need to import it into the Cosmos keyring.
+This requires access to the `babylond` binary, which is part of your Babylon node
+installation.
+Navigate to your Babylon node directory and run:

-As mentioned above as a prerequesite, you will need access to a Babylon node, or
+As mentioned in the prerequisites, you need access to a Babylon node
-one setup on your machine.
-The reason for this is that we need to access the
+(either remote or on your machine) because we need the `babylond` binary to
-`babylond` binary to import the private key into the Cosmos keyring.
-Currently
+import the private key into the Cosmos keyring.
+The `covenant-signer` itself
-the `covenant-signer` does not have support for importing keys.
-If you need a
+does not currently support key imports.
+For help setting up a Babylon node,
-guide on how to set up a Babylon node, you can refer to the
+refer to the
 [Babylon Node Setup Guide](https://github.com/babylonlabs-io/networks/bbn-test-5/babylon-node/README.md).

-Next, navigate to where you have the babylon node running and import the derived
-private key into the Cosmos keyring using the following command:
+Now that we have the derived private key, we'll use the `babylond` binary from
+your Babylon node installation to import it into the Cosmos keyring.
+Navigate to
+your Babylon node directory and run:

 ```shell
 babylond keys import-hex cov fe1c56c494c730f13739c0655bf06e615409870200047fc65cdf781837cf7f06 --keyring-backend file
 ```

+This command:
+- Uses `import-hex` to import the raw private key
+- Names the key `cov` in the keyring
+- Uses the secure `file` backend which encrypts the key on disk
+- Will prompt you for a passphrase to encrypt the key

+The passphrase you set here will be needed later when unlocking the signer to
+perform signing operations.

 > ⚡ Note: Use the `file` backend to store the private key in encrypted form on
 disk.
 When running `import-hex` with the encrypted file backend, you will be